dentsads/magic-mirror-photobooth/README.md

 sudo systemctl status pm2-root.service
 ```

-this might return status=failed.
+this might return `status=failed`.
 A fresh reboot of the OS mitigates this.
 See here: https://www.freedesktop.org/software/systemd/man/systemd.service.html#Restart=
-for a list of when the systemd service will be restarte (default = on-failure)
+for a list of when the systemd service will be restarted (default = on-failure)

 Now the service starts everytim you reboot or some system failure happens.